akash-network/website/src/content/Docs/guides/mine-raptoreum-on-akash/index.md

 2. Send 10 ATOM to your new Cosmos wallet address inside Keplr (this address will start with _cosmos_).
 3. Go to \*\*\*\* [**Osmosis Assets**](https://app.osmosis.zone/assets) > next to _Cosmos Hub - ATOM_ click on _Deposit_.
 This step will deposit ATOM from your Keplr wallet onto the Osmosis platform.
 Press _Connect Wallet_ to connect your Keplr wallet to Osmosis.
 4. Now go back to \*\*\*\* [**Osmosis Homepage**](https://app.osmosis.zone/?from=ATOM&to=AKT) \*\*\*\* and ensure _ATOM > AKT_ is selected to complete the swap.
 This step swaps your ATOM you deposited onto the Osmosis platform into any other supported coin.
 5. Return to the \*\*\*\* [**Osmosis Assets**](https://app.osmosis.zone/assets) page to withdraw your AKT to your Keplr wallet.
 This step withdraws AKT from the Osmosis platform back into your Keplr wallet.
-You can now send AKT to Cloudmos
+You can now send AKT to Akash Console

 Have more questions?
 Find our team in \*\*\*\* [**Discord**](https://discord.gg/TQWWZYCb) and [**Telegram**](https://t.me/AkashNW).

 ## Deploying on Akash

-Once you have set up your Keplr wallet and imported the address to Cloudmos you are ready to create your first deployment.
-Follow the instructions in Cloudmos to create a certificate, then click on _Create Deployment_.
+Once you have set up your Keplr wallet and imported the address to Akash Console you are ready to create your first deployment.
+Follow the instructions in Akash Console to create a certificate, then click on _Create Deployment_.

 When prompted to _Choose Template_ select _Empty_ as we will copy-and-paste the deploy.yaml file from this repository (listed below).
 Choose _Empty_ for the template and paste the deploy.yaml file adjusting your wallet address and pool variables as desired.